skip to content

 Over time the configuration of the translations used by the NAT service may be changed for operational reasons.
 However, it can be assumed that:

-• the public addresses used will come from ranges assigned to the UDN for the University and associated institutions which are listed as being 'in Cambridge' (most likely 131.111.0.0/16)
+• the global addresses used will come from ranges assigned to the UDN for the University and associated institutions which are listed as being 'in Cambridge' (most likely 131.111.0.0/16),

-• a particular private host will use a consistent public address when talking to a particular host outside the UDN
+• a particular local host will use a consistent global address when talking to hosts outside the UDN, whilst it remains connected (it may receive a different global address, next time it connects out),

 Assumptions which must not be made include:

-• the public address used for any particular private address
+• the global address used for any particular local address,

-• what other private addresses may use the same public address; these may include those of other institutions
+• what other local addresses may use the same global address; these may include those of other institutions,

-• that all private addresses used by an institution will have the same public address
+• that all local addresses used by an institution will have the same global address, and

-• that the DNS name registered for the public address will identify the institution making the connection through the NAT
+• that the DNS name registered for the global address will identify the institution making the connection through the NAT.

 Current configuration and mappings

-For addresses in 172.16.0.0/12, contiguous /20 blocks of UDN-wide private IP addresses are translated behind a single public IP address in the above range, regardless of how many active hosts or connections are using that particular public address.
+For UDN-local addresses in 172.16.0.0/12, contiguous /20 blocks of local IP addresses are translated behind a single global IP address in the above range, regardless of how many active hosts or connections are using that particular global address.

-For addresses in 10.128.0.0/9 (currently excluding the wireless subnets, described on a separate page), the public IP addresses are taken from a pool in 131.111.184.0/23 and are not necessarily consistent (i.e. the particular address that might be used will change frequently).
-The mapping should be "sticky", however: whilst a particular IP address has connections active through the NAT, the same public address should be used, although this cannot be guaranteed.
+For UDN-local addresses in 10.128.0.0/9 (currently excluding the wireless subnets, described on a separate page), the global IP addresses are taken from a pool in 131.111.184.0/23 and are not necessarily consistent (i.e. the particular address that might be used will change frequently).
+The mapping should be "sticky", however: whilst a particular IP address has connections active through the NAT, the same global address should be used, although this cannot be guaranteed.

 This configuration may change without warning or notice.